spilman6/courses/pages/modern-javascript/callbacks-promises-async-await.md

 	</div>
 </details>

-For this exercise you're going to write and call an async function called `getPokemonStats` that takes a pokemon name as an argument and returns an object with it's name, height, and weight.
+For this exercise you're going to write and call an async function called `getPokemonStats` that takes a pokemon name as an argument and returns an object with it's id, name, height, and weight.

 Use the [PokeAPI](https://pokeapi.co/) to get the information.
 The URL for the pokemon's information is `https://pokeapi.co/api/v2/pokemon/{pokemon-name}`.